-Vermont Mutual is the cheapest home insurance option for most homeowners in Vermont, with an average monthly savings of $459.
-Below is a summary of the most affordable providers in the state.
+Vermont Mutual is the cheapest insurance option for most homeowners in Vermont, with an average monthly savings of $459.
+The table below shows the state's most affordable providers.

 Cheapest Home Insurance in Vermont

-Vermont's cheapest home insurance rates start at $31 per month, and the most affordable companies are Vermont Mutual, Concord Group Insurance and Allstate.
+Vermont's cheapest home insurance rates start at $31 per month, and the most affordable companies are Vermont Mutual, Concord and Allstate.

 Get affordable home insurance quotes below.